-This prospectus relates to the resale of up to (i) 3,500,000 shares of our common stock issued to Numoda Capital Innovations, LLC, which we refer to as Numoda Capital, as payment for certain services rendered by one of its affiliates to us and (ii) 4,010,038 shares of our common stock underlying a warrant issued to an affiliate of Optimus Capital Partners, LLC, which we refer to as Optimus, in our Series B preferred equity financing.
+This prospectus relates to the resale of up to 61,428,433 shares of our common stock underlying warrants issued in connection with our October 2007 private placement, which amount includes 15,507,183 shares of common stock issuable as a result of antidilution provisions.
 The shares covered by this prospectus may be sold by the selling stockholders from time to time in the over-the-counter market or other national securities exchange or automated interdealer quotation system on which our common stock is then listed or quoted, through negotiated transactions at negotiated prices or otherwise at market prices prevailing at the time of sale.

-Pursuant to registration rights granted by us to the selling stockholders, we are obligated to register the shares held by Numoda Capital and the shares to be acquired upon exercise of the warrant held by the affiliate of Optimus.
+Pursuant to registration rights granted by us to the selling stockholders, we are obligated to register the shares to be acquired upon exercise of warrants held by these selling stockholders.
 The distribution of the shares by the selling stockholders is not subject to any underwriting agreement.
 We will receive none of the proceeds from the sale of shares by the selling stockholders.
 The selling stockholders identified in this prospectus will receive the proceeds from the sale of the shares.
-However, we may receive the proceeds from the exercise of the warrants held by the affiliate of Optimus in certain circumstances.
+However, we may receive the proceeds from the exercise of the warrants held by the selling stockholders, if any, to the extent the warrants are not exercised on a cashless basis.
 We will bear all expenses of registration incurred in connection with this offering, but all selling and other expenses incurred by the selling stockholders will be borne by them.